 Schedule maintenance checks at least once per year.
 Even if you think your system is performing perfectly, a thorough check of your system is still important.
 Preventive maintenance can uncover developing problems and correct them before they lead to expensive repairs or more costly replacement.
 Your technician will ensure that all parts of the system — indoor as well as outdoor components are analyzed and serviced as needed.

 Your HVAC system is a very important investment, so it is important that you take good care of it.
-The NATE-certified technicians at Wood AC are committed to offering you expert service and solutions for all your HVAC needs.
+The NATE-certified technicians at Wood Air Conditioning & Plumbing are committed to offering you expert service and solutions for all your HVAC needs.
 Call us today at 903-285-6550 to speak with our qualified staff, or to schedule an appointment.

 Image provided by Shutterstock